YouTube will exclusively stream 13 MLB games this season - 9to5Google

 Notably, these games will all be streamed on the official MLB YouTube channel (youtube.com/user/MLB) and will also be available on a dedicated channel on YouTube TV.

-Update 7/23: Later this afternoon, Indians will take on the Blue Jays at their home stadium of Rogers Centre in Toronto, Canada.
-The game will be streamed on YouTube starting at 6:25pm ET.
+Update 7/23: Later today, the Detroit Tigers will take on the Los Angeles Angels at Angel Stadium in Anaheim, California.
+The game will be streamed on YouTube starting at 10pm ET/7pm PT.

-Live from Rogers Centre in Toronto, watch the Blue Jays take on the Cleveland Indians Tuesday, July 23 at 7:00 PM ET.
+Live from Angel Stadium, watch the Angels take on the Tigers Monday, July 29 at 10:00 PM ET.
 Set a reminder so we can notify you at game time!
 The MLB Game of the Week Live on YouTube brings live baseball to YouTube!
 Watch select live games every week of the regular season, starting July 18.

 More on YouTube: